dselasea/portfolio-1/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Create a local folder on your machine and clone this repository git clone https://github.com/dselasea/portfolio-1.git

 To get a local copy up and running, follow these steps.
+Create a local folder on your machine and clone this repository git clone https://github.com/dselasea/portfolio-1.git
 ### Prerequisites

 In order to run this project you need:
+Git / Github
+Command Line Basics
 <!--
 Example command: